metabase/metabase/docs/questions/query-builder/expressions/converttimezone.md

 When you're working with time series data, there's a few different kinds of "source" time zones:

 - **Original time zone**: the time zone where the event happened.
 For example, if you collect web analaytics, your analytics service might capture the local time zone of each person who visited your website.
 - **No time zone**: time zone metadata is missing.
-Or maybe your events took place in a fifth dimension.
+Maybe your events took place in a fifth dimension.
 - **Database time zone**: the time zone that your database uses to _store_ datetime data.
 For example, your data team might convert all "original" time zones to UTC in the database.
 - **Metabase report time zone**: the time zone that Metabase uses to _display_ datetime data.
 For example, if your database time zone is in UTC, your Metabase admin can choose to display all dates and times in PST.